Setup

 What you'll need

-Claude Desktop or Claude Code (other MCP-compatible clients also work)
+Claude Desktop, Claude Code or Codex (other MCP-compatible clients should also work)

 Your MCP server URL — your Limio environment URL with